thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 micrometer controlled translation unit (Ardel Kinematic Inc., Stratford, CT, USA) and gimbal mount (Newport Oriel, Stratford, CT, USA).
 The transducers are separated by a relatively close 42 μs delay (62.5 mm signal propagation path) to prevent attenuation of the signal.
-The transducer, serial numbers 630314 and 630315, are well matched in their spectral response with a -6 dB bandwidth from 28 MHz to 65 MHz as shown in |panametrics_spectrum|.
+These transducers, serial numbers 630314 and 630315, are well matched in their spectral response with a -6 dB bandwidth from 28 MHz to 65 MHz as shown in |panametrics_spectrum|.
 In practice we find that sufficient signal can be obtained from 10 MHz to 70 MHz.